Information relating to Coronavirus.

 Coronavirus Job Retention Scheme extended until April 2021

 The Chancellor Rishi Sunak today announced that the Job Retention Scheme would be extended until October.
 Until the end of July there will be no changes; however, from August to October there will be more flexibility to enable people to return to work part-time.
 More specific details around the changes will be made available by the end of May.

 On 11 May, a revised version of the Coronavirus Job Retention Scheme step-by-step guidance was published on how to apply for support.

 UK Government’s COVID-19 recovery strategy

-Following the Prime Minister’s announcement on Sunday, the Government published a recovery roadmap yesterday.
+Following the Prime Minister’s announcement, the Government published a recovery roadmap yesterday.
 The document outlines a re-opening timetable with July 4 being the earliest date for the hospitality sector, including accommodations and attractions, to start opening their premises to customers.